Olshansk/kubernetes-course/notes.md

 -- All session management needs to be done outside the container (object storage, database, etc...)
 - Volumes can be used to run stateful apps
 -- These containers are often scaled vertically rather than horizontally
-- ReplicationController used to replicate pods
+- ReplicationController u sed to replicate pods

 ### Lecture 28
 - Find everything via: `kubectl get <nodes,service,deployments,pods,replicationcontrollers>`